Anesthesia and Sedation Help Make This a Virtually Pain-Free Procedure

 Anesthesia or sedation will be administered to numb the gums and areas surrounding the tooth.

-The tooth is gently extracted, or separated into smaller pieces for easier removal.
+The tooth is gently extracted, either in one piece or separated into smaller pieces for easier removal.

 Dissolvable sutures are used to close the incision.

 A small gauze cotton swab is applied to stop bleeding.